bencarpena/shhs-shared/README.md

 ## Architecture

-Product surfaces at Twitter are built on a shared set of data, models, and software frameworks.
-The shared components included in this repository are listed below:
+End-product surfaces are built on a shared set of data, models, and software frameworks.
+The shared components included in this repository (which are implemented in the solutions) are listed below:

 | Type | Component | Description |
 |------------|------------|------------|